followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/30 Templates/30 3rd-Party Template Engines.md

-You can choose a 3rd-party template engine if you do not use Angular, AngularJS, or Knockout.
+You can use a 3rd-party template engine, but only with jQuery.
 DevExtreme supports the following template engines out of the box:

 - <a href="http://underscorejs.org/" target="_blank">Underscore</a>
 - <a href="https://github.com/BorisMoore/jsrender" target="_blank">JsRender</a>